Position and Power

 There must have been excitement among the Medo-Persians over the long, hard fought victory.
 But scripture does not give us any details of the conquest, the victory celebration, Daniel’s rise to a position of authority, or Darius’ religious beliefs.
 God is only interested in challenging us with several examples of the spiritual character of His servant Daniel.
 But chapter six starts by telling us that Daniel was back in a leadership position, but this time he is with the Medo-Persian Empire.

 It seemed good to Darius to appoint 120 satraps over the kingdom, that they should be in charge of the whole kingdom, and over them three commissioners (of whom Daniel was one), that these satraps might be accountable to them, and that the king might not suffer loss.
-(NASB) Dan.
-6:1-2
+Daniel 6:1-2 (NASB)

 We discover that Daniel and two other unknown commissioners were given oversight over one hundred and twenty satraps.
 That is a lot of responsibility.
 Many have disputed this number by citing the ancient writer Herodotus, but other ancient historians provide information that support the statements of Daniel.